ReVanced/revanced-documentation/docs/revanced-reddit/wiki/help/questions.md

 ## How can I help?

-Since we are an open-source community and depend on outside help, you can always check out our GitHub repositories and contribute to ReVanced by creating an issue or pull requests.
+Since we are an open-source community and depend on outside help, you can always check out our GitHub repositories and contribute to ReVanced by creating an issue or pull request.

 ## Does ReVanced always stay up to date with X?

-ReVanced Patcher allows you to use patches on any app version.
-However, please note that patches may not work if you're not using the versions suggested by ReVanced Manager.
+ReVanced Patcher allows you to patch any app version.
+However, patches may not work if you're not using the versions suggested by ReVanced Manager.

 ## Does ReVanced support this app?